busy-beaver-dev/busy-beaver/README.md

 ## Contributing

-Busy-Beaver is always looking for new contributors!
+Busy Beaver is always looking for new contributors!
 Previous open source experience is not required!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Development Notes

-Busy-Beaver is an open source project where all artificats (code, Docker image, etc) are online.
+Busy Beaver is an open source project where all artificats (code, Docker image, etc) are online.
 We use the [Twelve-Factor Application Methodology](https://12factor.net) for building services to design the CICD process and to keep information secure.

 ### Web Application Stack